 Goodwill partners with Bluegrass Community and Technical College (BCTC) to provide justice-involved young adults ages 18-24 job training that leads to an industry-recognized certification.

-THE SPOT YOUNG ADULT OPPORTUNITY CAMPUS
+THE SPOT YOUNG ADULT OPPORTUNITY CENTER

 The Spot offers free career resources for young adults ages 16-24 in the Louisville region.

 The Aspire program provides incarcerated individuals within 90 days of release from prison with pre-release job training and supportive services.

 Do You Have a Physical or Mental Disability?

 The Work Incentives Planning and Assistance (WIPA) program provides benefits counseling support to people who receive Supplemental Security Income (SSI) and Social Security Disability Insurance (SSDI).

 Goodwill offers job opportunities for people with disabilities through SourceAmerica™ (formerly NISH), a nonprofit agency set up by the federal government to assist organizations like Goodwill in obtaining federal contracts.

 Goodwill Cars to Work connects employed applicants with affordable transportation options to help them maintain or upgrade their employment, move out of poverty and improve their quality of life.